-We chose this place because it was on the low end of the budget and would allow us to splurge on food and activities!
-One recommendation I would have is to make sure your place has adequate A/C because Aruba is a consistent 80 degrees or hotter so it got a bit stuffy in our apartment from time to time.
-Also, since we rented a car, it wasn’t a problem that this apartment is tucked back from most of the destinations on the island, but if you’re looking to skip on renting a car, I would definitely suggest finding a place closer to the Palm Beach area for easier access.
+We chose this place because it was on the low end of the budget and allowed us to splurge on food and activities!
+One recommendation I have is to make sure your place has adequate A/C. Aruba is a consistent 80 degrees or hotter so it got a bit stuffy in our apartment from time to time.
+Also, since we rented a car, it wasn’t a problem that this apartment is tucked back from most of the destinations on the island.
+If you’re looking to skip on renting a car, I would definitely suggest finding a place closer to the Palm Beach area for easier access.

 Mangel Halto is a small, secluded beach located just behind what looked like an abandoned building.
-When we pulled up I totally thought we were in the wrong place, but we walked down to sand and found a little bridge and beautiful shallow water.
-We hung out there for an hour or so before heading down to Baby Beach, which was breathtaking!
+When we pulled up I totally thought we were in the wrong place!
+We walked down to sand and found a little bridge and beautiful water so I quickly changed my mind.
+Our stay was about an hour or so before heading down to Baby Beach.
 Imagine a huge crescent shaped sandbar that goes out for several feet.
 Everyone hangs out in the water for hours with drinks in hand and just takes in the beautiful scenery.

 I have to worn you, this is going to be a bit lengthy so brace yourself!
-I am, after all, a food addict and eating in new places is probably the only thing I need to consider it a vacation 🙂 .
+I am, after all, a food addict!
+Eating in new places is probably the only thing I need to consider it a vacation 🙂 .
 To start off our trip, we headed to the grocery store and stocked up on snacks, drinks, and some breakfast foods.
 Whenever we went out we packed a couple snacks so we didn’t have to stop at restaurants.

 This cute little restaurant is tucked back from the tourist areas of the island in a spot all its own.
-When you pull up in the evening, you are greeted with beautiful string lights and a live band.
+When you pull up in the evening, beautiful string lights and a live band greet you.
 The eating area is entirely outside and sets a relaxing and romantic atmosphere.
 While we were there, we completely lost track of time!
-It was a couple hours later after a delicious meal and some of the best conversation we had on our trip, we hesitantly headed out.
+It was a couple hours later, after a delicious meal and some of the best conversation we had on our trip, we hesitantly headed out.
 I swear I could have stayed there for so much longer!

 Lastly, if you need a little snack while you are out at the beach, head over to Eduardo’s Beach Shack for a smoothie or Acai bowl!
 It’s located right behind the Playa Linda Beach resort along the pathway.
 We shared one bowl between the two of us and it was the perfect snack in the heat of the afternoon.
 If Acai isn’t your thing, head across the street to the shops and stop into Gelatissimo for some Gelato.
 They even have Nutella flavor which is my favorite! 🙂